LunCoSim/lunco-sim/README.md

 ## Gameplay
 Collect resources, build factories, manufacture robots and to build sustaiable lunar base.

-You are playing as a CEO&Founder of a NewSpace Lunar exploration company in the nearest future.
+You are playing as the CEO&Founder of a NewSpace Lunar exploration company in the nearest future.

-You want to make the Moon forpost of human civilization in space in order to colonize the whole Solar system.
+You want to make the Moon forpost of human civilization in space in order to colonize the whole solar system.

 ## What to expect
 1. Supply chain management as in Factorio
-2. Robot&rocket control as in KSP
+2. Robot & rocket control as in KSP
 3. City management as in SimCity
 4. Economics
 5. Realistic technologies, physics and enviroment.
 E.g. you have to extract ~30-50 of different raw resources to build a satellite like Aluminum, Copper.